Relational Fielding

 Areas of Exploration in Relational Fielding

-Relational Fielding includes a range of interrelated and overlapping areas through which individuals and groups can explore personal, interpersonal, collective, and transpersonal experience.
+Relational Fielding exists at the confluence of the relational, healing, contemplative, and creative arts, and includes a range of interrelated and overlapping areas through which individuals and groups can explore personal, interpersonal, collective, and transpersonal experience.
 Depending on context, group composition, and what emerges in the relational field, different areas may be emphasized at different times.

 Common areas of exploration in Relational Fielding include: